VMFA-122: Move to Yuma and transition to the F-35

+On 14 November 2017, VMFA-122 opened a new chapter of their history, transitioning from the McDonnell Douglas F/A-18C Hornet to the Lockheed Martin F-35B Lightning II and moving from MCAS Beaufort and MAG-31, 2nd MAW to MCAS Yuma and MAG-13, 3rd MAW.
 VMFA-122 moved to MCAS Yuma in October 2017 in preparation for its transition to the F-35Bs.
 After receiving new personnel and months of training the squadron conducted its first F-35 flight on March 29, 2018.

 Unit awards

 A unit citation or commendation is an award bestowed upon an organization for the action cited.
 Members of the unit who participated in said actions are allowed to wear on their uniforms the awarded unit citation.
 VMFA-122 has been presented with the following awards: